AdobeDocs/analytics.es-ES/help/analyze/analysis-workspace/c-intelligent-alerts/alert-builder.md

 * Arrastre y suelte las métricas en el lienzo para añadir activadores.

-   An **"incompatible components”** message will appear if not all the components (metrics/dimensions/segments) in the alert are compatible with the currently selected report suite.
+   An **"incompatible components"** message will appear if not all the components (metrics/dimensions/segments) in the alert are compatible with the currently selected report suite.
 * Determine el umbral que debe superar la métrica para que se establezca la alerta.
 Puede ajustar este valor a un umbral y, a continuación, a una de las condiciones siguientes:

    * existe anomalía